MicrosoftDocs/power-platform/power-platform/alm/overview-alm.md

 ## ALM for Power Apps, Power Automate, and Common Data Service

-Common Data Service in Microsoft Power Platform<!--note from editor: Guidance has changed for Power Platform.
-Now it's always "Microsoft Power Platform," no "the."
-Apparently "the Power Platform admin center" is still okay though.--> lets you securely store and manage data that's used by business applications.
-To use the features and tools available for ALM, all environments that participate in ALM must include a Common Data Service database.<!--The transition to the list below is sort of abrupt.
-Can there be a sentence here like "The following concepts are important for understanding ALM." (but better?) -->
+Common Data Service in Microsoft Power Platform lets you securely store and manage data that's used by business applications.
+To use the features and tools available for ALM, all environments that participate in ALM must include a Common Data Service database.

+The following concepts are important for understanding ALM using the Microsoft Power Platform.

 -   *Solutions* are the mechanism for implementing ALM; you use them to distribute components across environments through export and import.
 A component represents something that you can potentially customize.
 Anything that can be included in a solution is a component, such as site maps, apps, entities, fields, charts, or plug-ins.